Old Woking

 Old Woking is a ward and the original settlement of the town and borough of Woking, Surrey, about 1.3 mi southeast of the modern town centre.
 It is bounded by the Hoe Stream to the north and the River Wey to the south and between Kingfield to the west and farmland to the east.
 The village has no dual carriageways or motorways, its main road is the A247, which connects Woking with Clandon Park and provides access to the A3.
 The village contains parts of Woking's two largest parks and two converted paper mills.
 The expanded village largely consists of semi-detached houses with gardens and covers an area of 224 ha.

 To the east of Old Woking's developed cluster are the ruins of Woking Palace which was the local manor house and a royal dwelling throughout the Tudor dynasty.

 History

 The village of Old Woking, though much rebuilt, predates the rest of Woking by over 1000 years and still contains many historic buildings; the Old Wokings Residents' Association architectural group has recorded over 100 buildings in St Peter's parish built before 1700.
 More than 50 buildings have been listed by English Heritage.

-St Peters Church is a grade I listed building, dating to the 12th century.
+St Peter's Church is a grade I listed building, dating to the 12th century.
 Other significant buildings in the parish include Ye Olde Brew House, The Grange, London House, Sutton Place, Church Cottage, Hand and Spear, The Old House, The Old Vicarage, Fishers Farm, Hoe Place, The Old Manor House and Weylea.